History and Overview of Turks and Caicos

 Internet Access and Wi-Fi

 4G mobile internet is available from all local mobile service providers.
-Wi-Fi is available from most hotels and resorts and also at many cafés.
+Wi-Fi is available from most Turks and Caicos hotels and resorts and also at many cafés.

-There are two local newspapers, the TC Weekly News and the TCI Sun, published weekly.
-There are also two tourist magazines, Times of the Islands and Where, When How.
-These are available free from your hotel or resort
+There are two local newspapers, the Turks and Caicos Weekly News and the Turks and Caicos Sun, published weekly.
+There are also two tourist magazines, Times of the Islands and Where When How, that are available for free from your hotel or resort.
+Another tourist magazine, Discover, is distributed on some flights and is available for free at locations on Providenciales.

-All inhabited islands have a post office.
-Postal service to and from the islands can be a bit slow.
-There is no delivery of postal mail, as people simply collect their mail at their local (island-based) post office.
-There are local branches of FedEx, DHL and UPS on Providenciales and Grand Turk.
+Only the larger and more populated islands have a post office.
+Postal service to and from the islands can be slow.
+There is no delivery of postal mail, as people simply collect their mail at their local post office.
+There are local branches of FedEx, DHL, and UPS on Providenciales, and FedEx has a mobile service on Grand Turk.

 Safety and Crime